bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 This post will talk about a method to find the probability distribution that best fits your given state of knowledge about some data.
-Using the principle of maximum entropy, and some testable information (e.g. the mean), you can find the distribution that makes the fewest assumptions (the one with maximal information entropy).
-As you may have guessed, this is used often in Bayesian inference to determine prior distributions and also (at least implicitly) in natural language processing applications such as a maximum entropy (MaxEnt) classifier (i.e. a multinomial logistic regression).
-As usual, I'll go through some background, some intuition, and some math.
+Using the principle of maximum entropy and some testable information (e.g. the mean), you can find the distribution that makes the fewest assumptions (the one with maximal information entropy).
+As you may have guessed, this is used often in Bayesian inference to determine prior distributions and also (at least implicitly) in natural language processing applications with maximum entropy (MaxEnt) classifiers (i.e. a multinomial logistic regression).
+As usual, I'll go through some intuition, some math, and some examples.
 Hope you find this topic as interesting as I do!

 ..
 TEASER_END